 Dave Hughes is a 21 year veteran of the United States Air Force.
-He currently works for General Atomics as an MQ-9 UAS (Drone) Instructor Pilot, flying operational missions guarding both our northern and southern borders and training US Customs and Border Patrol aircrews.
+He currently works for General Atomics as an MQ-9 UAS (Drone) Instructor Pilot, flying operational missions guarding both our northern and southern borders and training US Customs and Border Protection aircrews.

 Dave was born in San Diego, California, attended public schools, and graduated from San Diego State University with a degree in Aerospace Engineering.
 After graduation, Dave began his active duty service in the United States Air Force.
 He first worked in space weapon system acquisition.
 He then became a pilot, and flew the KC-135 Stratotanker, the C-21 Learjet, and the MQ-9 Reaper UAS (Unmanned Aerial System).
 During his career, Dave was deployed to combat zones seven times, participating in Operations Northern Watch, Southern Watch, Allied Force, and Iraqi Freedom.
 He worked in Saudi Arabia to enforce the no-fly zone in southern Iraq and in Turkey to enforce the no-fly zone in northern Iraq.